What is the URI Open Access Fund?

 Peer-reviewed scholarly articles that are published in open-access journals are eligible.
 The journals must:

 Authors must attest when applying for funding that the journal is an eligible publication venue and that fund eligibility requirements have been met.

 Applications are approved by the University Libraries.

 We trust those requesting funds to make appropriate decisions about the quality of the publication venue and the value of its services in relation to the fees it charges.
-For more information, see the Evaluating OA Journals tab in this guide.
+For more information, see the Evaluating OA Journals tab of this guide.

 The goal of the URI OA Fund is to help open access journals compete with subscription journals on a more level playing field.
 Universities have long subsidized publication costs through library journal subscriptions; so too should they help subsidize publication fees for open access journals.